rei/vunit/README.md

 ## Command-line Options

 The following options are available to the tool:

     spec:               {String}    The path glob to your Vue unit tests (required)
     webpack-config:     {String}    The path to your webpack.config.js (optional)
     watch:              {String}    Comma-separated list of directories to watch for changes, e.g.
     --watch=src,test (optional).
     coverage:           {None}      Flag indicating whether or not to run coverage.
+Report is generated at `./coverage-vue`

 ## Programmatic API

 To use package via programmatic API, just `require` the module and call the exposed `run` command with above options passed in as an object:

     const vunit = require('vunit');
     vunit.run({
         spec: '/glob/to/specs',